fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9e.md

 ### Full entries

-In [exercise 9.10](/en/part9/typing_the_express_app#exercises-9-10-9-11) we implemented an endpoint for fetching information about various diagnoses, but we are still not using that endpoint at all.
+In [exercise 9.10](/en/part9/typing_an_express_app#exercises-9-10-9-11) we implemented an endpoint for fetching information about various diagnoses, but we are still not using that endpoint at all.
 Since we now have a page for viewing a patient's information, it would be nice to expand our data a bit.
 Let's add an *Entry* field to our patient data so that a patient's data contains their medical entries, including possible diagnoses.

-Let's ditch our old patient seed data from the backend and start using [this expanded format](https://github.com/fullstack-hy/misc/blob/master/patients.ts).
+Let's ditch our old patient seed data from the backend and start using [this expanded format](https://github.com/fullstack-hy2020/misc/blob/master/patients-full.ts).

-**Notice:** This time, the data is not in the .json format but instead in the .ts format.
-You should already have the complete *Gender* and *Patient* types implemented, so only correct the paths where they are imported from if needed.

 Let us now create a proper *Entry* type based on the data we have.